Prostate Treatment: Therapeutic Walking, Running, and Swimming

 Brisk Walking

 The drawback of walking for a prostate already burdened with problems is that, for many people, walking alone cannot raise the heart rate sufficiently, even with prolonged periods of faster walking.
 As a result, the overall tone of the cardiovascular system remains relatively low, providing only minimal therapeutic benefit.
+To maximize results, intervals of brisk walking should be combined with breathing exercises and posture awareness, enhancing prostate health and preventing the progression of chronic prostatitis.

 Running